|COGENT Version 2.2 Help|

 Current Image: Displays a constantly updated representation of the current contents of an analogue buffer.

-Current Knowledge: Displays a constantly updated graphical representation of the current contents of a hierarchical knowledge base.
+Current Knowledge: Displays a constantly updated text representation of the current contents of a knowledge base.

 Current Stack: Displays a constantly updated visual representation of the current contents of a stack buffer.